 Meanwhile, Chick-fil-A — which touts itself as the originator of the chicken sandwich — recently surpassed Wendy's, Burger King, Taco Bell and Subway to become the third-largest restaurant chains by sales, despite the fact that it's closed one day a week.

 Such positive activity has had McDonald's franchisees anxious to jump in.
 In July, the National Owners Association told McDonald's franchisees that adding a chicken sandwich to the menu should be a top priority, especially with Chick-fil-A's growing dominance in the industry.
-The organization suggested that McDonald's should start testing a Southern-style chicken sandwich and use similar techniques as Chick-fil-A. This September launch could very well fit that bill.
-McDonald's spicy attributes could also enable to compete against Popeyes as that company surges in the category.
+The organization suggested that McDonald's should start testing a Southern-style chicken sandwich and use similar techniques as Chick-fil-A. This December test could very well fit that bill.
+McDonald's Crispy Chicken and Deluxe could also enable it to compete against Popeyes as that company surges in the category.
+Popeyes' sandwich was so popular, it sold out in two weeks, and remained a crowd-pleaser even when it returned two months later, resulting in a nearly 300% increase in foot traffic.
+McDonald's also can learn a few things from operational difficulties Popeyes continues to face, which has resulted in long lines and disgruntled customers.
+Franchise operators hired hundreds more workers to try and meet overwhelming demand for the re-release in September.

 McDonald's will also have an advantage from its footprint alone.
 If American consumers are craving chicken sandwiches, as research indicates, they'll have over 14,000 McDonald's locations to choose from to satisfy their demand, compared to about 3,000 Popeyes and 2,300 Chick-fil-A restaurants.
 Consumers may have a chicken sandwich preference when it comes to brands, but sometimes those preferences are trumped by convenience.